shreyasgowda63/NS_3/src/data-center/doc/bcube.rst

 --------------

-BCube is a server-centric network topology designed to meet the requirements of Modular Data Centres.
+BCube is a server-centric network topology designed to meet the requirements of Modular Data Centers.
 It consists of servers with multiple network ports connected to multiple layers of COTS (commodity off-the-shelf) mini-switches.
 Servers act as not only end hosts, but also relay nodes for each other.
 BCube supports various bandwidth-intensive applications by speeding-up one-to-one, one-to-several, and